w3c/imsc/README.md

 ## Issues

 All issues against IMSC are tracked [here](https://github.com/w3c/imsc/issues).
 Milestones are used to assign issues to specific versions of IMSC.

+## Tests

+The [imsc-tests](https://github.com/w3c/imsc-tests) repository contains the tests for IMSC implementations, which are also used for the IMSC implementation reports.